DanielSWolf/MoaiUtils/MoaiUtils/AntlrParser/Generating the parser code.md

 ## Generate the parser

-You can now re-generate the C# parser files by running `GenerateParser.bat`.
+You can now re-generate the C# parser files by running `GenerateParsers.bat`.